roleoroleo/onvif_simple_server/README.md

 About security, you can choose between libtomcrypt or mbedtls, to handle authentication.

-The web service discovery daemon is a standalone program and must be started with command line options.
+The web service discovery daemon and the notify server daemon are standalone programs and must be started with command line options.

 The onvif server instead runs as CGI and therefore needs an http server that supports the CGI standard (for example httpd from busybox).